-Dear Parents, Guardians and Caregivers,
+Dear Parents, Guardians, and Caregivers,

-Welcome to the Upper Elementary and to Cheyenne-Eagle Butte School for the 2021-2022 school year!
-School begins Monday, August 30, 2021.
-We are excited about teaching your child for the coming year.
+Welcome to the Upper Elementary and to Cheyenne-Eagle Butte Schools for the 2022-2023 school year!
+We are excited about teaching your child in a new era and with new strategies for the coming year.